Synarious/bm-userscript/README.md

 - LiQ Gaming (https://liqgaming.com/#/) - Avengerian (time seconds), Got2bHockey (Github Actions)
 - /GmG\ - Eddie (button fixes and CBL bits)
 - This project's scope is limited to reading/modifying the **locally** delivered web content and locally injecting CSS and web improvements without touching the BM API (as such this code could run offline).
 Code suggestions that automates or performs API request like bans, kicks and queries using your Battlemetrics tokens will not be merged into this project as that approches selfbot which could result in your BM account being suspended.
-- Modifying mod/admin name changes, new factions or wording changes is as simple as updating the word list.